ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/competitions/pandora-silver-earrings-giveaway.markdown

   \ Earrings for you.
 Enter the form below for a chance to win and get ready to stand\
   \ out anywhere you go.</p>"
 entry-title: "Win a pair of Pandora Silver Earrings!"
-entry-content: "Enter the draw to win Pandora Silver Earrings by completing the form\
+entry-content: "Enter the draw to win a pair of Pandora Silver Earrings by completing\
-  \ below before 23:59 on 6th April 2019."
+  \ the form below before 23:59 on 6th April 2019."
 has-winner: false
 prize-description: "A pair of Pandora Silver Earrings."
 special-conditions: "Multiple entries are allowed up to one every day"